Thames Torso Murders: Le mystere de Montrouge and Lambeth Mystery

 In his 2002 book The Thames Torso Murders of Victorian London, R. Michael Gordon suggests there may be a link to a murder in Paris in 1886, as well as to another murder in London in 1902.

 In November 1886, a woman's torso was found on the steps of the Montrouge church in Paris, missing the head, legs, right arm, left breast and uterus.

 In June 1902, a woman's torso was found in Salamanca Alley in Lambeth in London.

 No suspect was identified in either case.

 Speculation

 Newspapers suggested a tie to Jack the Ripper's killings that were occurring simultaneously, but the Metropolitan Police said there was no connection.
 It is debatable whether Jack the Ripper and the "Torso killer" were the same person or separate serial killers active in the same area.
 The modus operandi of the Torso killer differed from that of the Ripper, and police at the time discounted any connection between the two.

+In January 2026, the case was reinvestigated in a three-part BBC documentary series, Lucy Worsley's Victorian Murder Club.
+Historian Lucy Worsley believes she, fellow historian Sarah Bax Horton and a team of researchers have solved it, proposing waterman James Crick as the killer.